Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

         - For **User consent description** type `Allow the application to access ms-identity-nodejs-webapi-onbehalfof-azurefunctions on your behalf.`
         - Keep **State** as **Enabled**
         - Click on the **Add scope** button on the bottom to save this scope.
+1. In the app's registration screen, select the **Manifest** blade.
+Then:
+   - Find the key `"accessTokenAcceptedVersion"` and replace the existing value with **2** i.e. `"accessTokenAcceptedVersion": 2`.

 #### Configure the service app (ms-identity-nodejs-webapi-onbehalfof-azurefunctions) to use your app registration